Find Grad Schools

 13 Yearly Graduations

 The 9th most popular school in the country for data analytics majors who are seeking their master's degree is Buffalo State.
 Roughly 8,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
 During the most recent year for which we have data, 13 people received their master's degree in data analytics from Buffalo State.
-Around 29% of these students were from an underrepresented racial-ethnic group, and 64% were women.
+About 33% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 #10